kryptx/palmetto/README.md

 * `code` - The authorization code presented by the end user.
 * `code_challenge_verifier` - the random value that was previously hashed to form `code_challenge` (only needed if `code_challenge` was provided in the authorize URL).

 The PIP verifies that the hashes match and returns the body of the user with requested data.
-The Resource server should verify that the ID matches the authentication request, and that all required IVs are present.
+The body will have `id` at the root, containing a `palmetto` property containing the palmetto ID that the code provides access to.
+Other properties are nested at the appropriate location, using dot-syntax (and therefore values are always nested two levels).
+The Resource server should verify that the ID matches the original authentication request, and that all required IVs are present.

+* If the ID does not match, the user may have been tricked into authorizing against an attacker's account.
+Reject the request.
-* If not, it most likely means they are using a non-conforming PIP.
+* If IVs are missing, it most likely means they are using a non-conforming PIP.
 You are encouraged to reject the login with a message about what is missing.
+* If there is an error, the user probably refused to provide the required information.
-* If so, the data may be treated as belonging to that Palmetto ID.
+* If none of the above is true, the data may be treated as belonging to that Palmetto ID.

 ### Personal Identity Provider (PIP)